mustafaabbs2/mustafaabbs2.github.io/content/posts/diffusion/index.md

 \int_S \, [\nu(\nabla \mathbf{U}).\mathbf{n}] = \sum_{f=1}^N\left[ \nu_f \, (\nabla \mathbf{U})_f \cdot \mathbf{n}_f  \right] S_f,
 $$

-where $$S_f$$ is the area of a face f .
+where $S_f$ is the area of a face $f$ .

 This calculation is done with the aid of laplacianSchemes.
 The laplacian term $$\nabla \cdot (\nu \nabla \mathbf{U})$$ is in reality converted to a gradient term with the help of the divergence theorem, as seen above.
 For the calculation of gradients, face values are required.
-In this case, the diffusion coefficient \nu needs to be interpolated from the centroid to the face.
-Hence, when you supply a laplacianSchemes entry to fvSchemes, you accompany it with an interpolation scheme entry.
-This could be linear, pointLinear, or the others available in OpenFOAM.
+In this case, the diffusion coefficient $\nu$ needs to be interpolated from the centroid to the face.
+Hence, when you supply a `laplacianSchemes` entry to `fvSchemes`, you accompany it with an interpolation scheme entry.
+This could be `linear`, `pointLinear`, or the others available in OpenFOAM.

 ```cpp
 laplacianSchemes